- 1 Bedrooms

 - Condo

 Savor six oceanfront pools, two 225-foot lazy rivers, oceanfront tiki bar, seasonal fire pit, beach playground, and so much more!
 This Oceanfront one bedroom deluxe is located in North Myrtle Beach and features one king bed, one bathroom, full kitchen, washer/dryer and a couch bed.
 The max. occupancy is four people.
-One of the top features is the full size kitchen which makes it simple to prepare a fast meal or store plenty of snacks and drinks.
-It is located on the beach in North Myrtle Beach where you find plenty of shopping and fabulous eateries.
+One of the top features is the full size kitchen which makes it painless to prepare a fast meal or store plenty of snacks and drinks.
+It is located on the beach in North Myrtle Beach where you find plenty of shopping and magnificent eateries.
 The resort has plenty to keep you busy without ever leaving the resort.
 Great family vacation hideaway spot.

 About the Area